Ask dozens of marketers, and they will tell you that content is king. This is true without a doubt, and here are some facts to back it up.

 Content is powerful, but you can take it a step further by also adding graphics.
 Visual elements like infographics and illustrations can help convey your ideas faster.
 On the other hand, memes, gifs, and stickers create a fun and engaging environment.

-As one of the relevant components of every graphic, colors leave a lasting mark and aid retention.
+As one of the relevant components of every graphic, colours leave a lasting mark and aid retention.
 So be sure to pick the right one that perfectly portrays your brand the way you want it to.